Why Choose Apex?

 How Many People Are There Per Raft?

 We use high-quality, 100% self-bailing rafts ranging form 14 feet to 16 feet that will comfortably carry 8-10 passengers.
-There is room for 9 guest paddlers and non-paddling child plus your guide.
+Depending on your raft size there is usually room for 7-9 guest paddlers and a non-paddling child plus your guide.

 When Is The Best Time To Go?

 It depends on the river and your personal preferences.
 The Illecillewaet River offers higher water levels, with fast-paced action from June through early July.
 As the water levels drop so does our minimum age.
-High water is usually restricted to around 12 years depending on conditions but the lower river levels of later July and August allow us to take more families with smaller children.
+High water is usually restricted to around 14 years depending on conditions but the lower river levels of later July and August allow us to take more families with smaller children down to about 6 years old.

 Will I Fall Out?